vsdmars/rmqctl/README.rst

    vhost: "/"

-rmqctl by default loads rmqctl_config.yaml under the working directory.
+rmqctl by default loads *rmqctl_config.yaml* under the working directory.

-rmqctl can loads rmqctl_config.yaml from other location by using:
+rmqctl loads *rmqctl_config.yaml* from other location by using --load :

 ::